Specialties

 Favorite Properties

-Singita Pamushana (Zimbabwe)
+Singita Pamushana (Malilangwe Reserve, Zimbabwe)

 Built onto a hillside overlooking the crystal clear waters of the Malilangwe Dam, Singita Pamushana is the epitome of luxury.
 Here, it is all about your natural surroundings, with rooms and common spaces all designed to blend into and allow guests to appreciate the reserve’s beautiful landscapes.
 From rivers to savannas, lakes to woodlands, you’ll encounter an amazing diversity of biomes and, along with it, activities and wildlife.
 Hop in a jeep for an incredible game drive, participate in a community visit, or check out local rock art.
 You will be wowed around every corner.